anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

     - header: <a href="/2016-nyc-programme#joshuak">Joshua Kwan</a>
       text: "Joshua is a Senior Software Engineer at Arbor Technologies, passionate about helping engineers get more done with less effort."
       icon: user
+    - header: <a href="/2016-nyc-programme#billm">Bill Maxwell</a>
+      text: "Bill is DevOps Manager at Rancher Labs."
+      icon: user
     - header: <a href="/2016-nyc-programme#jeffm">Jeff Mitchell</a>
       text: "Jeff is the project lead on HashiCorp's Vault and has hacked on dozens of open-source projects."
       icon: user